*The Name Perkunas is associated with the word, Oak and wooded mountain.

 One of Perkunas' main symbols is the Swastika.
 It is unfortunate that this symbol of Perkunas is widely misunderstood because of Hitler and his Nazi movement appropriated the global pagan symbol of the ancient Indo Europeans, the Swastika.
 The swastika was once a symbol of good luck, fortune, peace and happiness until it was demonised by the Nazi movement.
 Many people believe that the adherents of Romuva are Neo Nazi because we use this symbol to represent our greatest God, our Perkunas.

-Year.
+It is from this time in the cycle of nature, that Baltic peoples would listen for the first thunder of the Year.
 Perkunas comes as the young Jore and wakes up all nature from her winter slumber by shaking the earth with his thunder.
 The Cosmic Mother Goddess, Lada is reborn the young fair maiden to bless us once again with abundant harvest.Special Candles will be made and blessed in the name of Perkunas.

 Perkunas Heavenly fire will be honoured by many burning candles.